robertinant/m2x-arduino/README.md

 ReadLocationExample
 -------------------

 This one reads location data of a feed from M2X server, and prints them to Serial interfact.
-You can check the output in the `Serial Monitor` of the Arduino app.
+You can check the output in the `Serial Monitor` of the Arduino IDE.